Diffusion Non-Additive Model for Multi-Fidelity Simulations with Tunable Precision: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We introduce the Diffusion Non-Additive (DNA) model for multi-fidelity simulations with tunable fidelity parameters, offering a flexible framework for modeling complex dependencies across fidelities.
 By relaxing the additive structure and allowing for a coupling between the fidelity-controlling parameter and the input space, the DNA model can adapt to a wide range of simulation behaviors.
+Moreover, we establish rigorous convergence error bounds for the DNA model.
+These theoretical guarantees, together with explicit cost–accuracy complexity results, directly enable an experimental design strategy that optimally allocates finite computational resources across different fidelity levels.
 Through comprehensive numerical studies, including synthetic functions and PDE-based simulators, we demonstrate that the DNA model achieves strong predictive performance and reliable uncertainty quantification.

-The effectiveness of the DNA model motivates several promising avenues for future research.
-First, it has been noted that the Gneiting class can exhibit a \textit{dimple property} \citep{kent2011dimple}, meaning that the covariance function is not monotonically decreasing with respect to temporal lag.
-To address this issue, \cite{porcu2016spatio} suggests using the great-circle distance instead of the Euclidean distance, while \cite{cuevas2017contours} imposes a more restrictive condition on $\delta$ to ensure the absence of dimples.
-Further investigation into alternative constructions that avoid the dimple property while preserving flexibility and interpretability is worth exploring.

-Another promising direction lies in extending the DNA model to accommodate high-dimensional outputs, which are common in finite element simulations that return spatial fields or outputs over many nodes.
+A promising direction for future research is to extend the DNA model to accommodate high-dimensional outputs, which are common in finite element simulations that return spatial fields or outputs over many nodes.
 In such settings, direct emulation of each output dimension is often computationally infeasible and statistically inefficient.
 While various approaches have been proposed for high-dimensional outputs, such as principal component decomposition \citep{higdon2008computer}, wavelet-based approach \citep{bayarri2007computer}, P-splines \citep{williamson2012fast}, and optimal basis selection \citep{salter2019uncertainty}, their extensions to the multi-fidelity framework remain scarce.
-Integrating these approaches within the DNA framework offers a valuable opportunity to achieve scalable emulation of high-dimensional outputs in a multi-fidelity setting.
+Integrating these approaches within the DNA framework offers a valuable opportunity to achieve scalable emulation of high-dimensional outputs in a multi-fidelity setting. \\